themesberg/flowbite-svelte/src/routes/forms/checkbox.md

 <Htwo label="Disabled state" />

-<p>This example can be used for the disabled state of the checkbox component by applying the disabled attribute to the input element.</p>
+This example can be used for the disabled state of the checkbox component by applying the disabled attribute to the input element.

 <ExampleDiv class="flex flex-col gap-4">
 <Checkbox disabled>Disabled checkbox</Checkbox>